OpenISDM/BLE-Tag-Firmware/README.md

 {SDK-root-folder}/components/boards/
 ```

 ...and remember to replace the imported config file of your project.
 For Segger Embedded Studio, the setting can be found inside the .emProject file from your project folder.
-Add a new board layout in *boards.h* and simply replace the config settings of *c_preprocessor_definitions* to connect your configuration file.
+Link the new board layout first in *boards.h* and simply replace the config settings in *c_preprocessor_definitions* to connect your configuration file.

 ### Installation